 - “Bite the bullet” – get the inevitable over with

-- “Kill two birds with one stone” – get two things done at once
+- “Kill two birds with one stone” – complete two tasks at once

 Where Does the Phrase a Birdbrain Come From?

-The origin of the term “birdbrain” is not entirely known.
-It’s considered slang from the 1930s but is likely derived from similar phrasings from earlier periods.
+Linguists do not entirely know the origin of the term “birdbrain.”
+It’s slang from the 1930s but likely derives from similar phrasings from earlier periods.
 The word “bird-brained” was used in 1910, and “bird-witted” in the 1600s.
 It’s an English term most likely used in America and other parts of Europe.
 And many associate the word with older generations and slap-stick TV comedy.

 What Does a Birdbrain Mean?